taskmates/taskmates-directory/taskmates.md

 - browser: googles and browses the internet
 - jupyter: helps with data analysis and visualization
 - jira: breaks down tasks and adds them to Jira
-- help: provides more detailed help on how to use taskmates
+- help: provides help on how to use Taskmates products (e.g IntelliJ plugin or CLI)

 ---